xh3b4sd/clustr-node/README.md

 __onGroup__

 Group messages are for a specific group only that is defined by its `group` property.
 To make a worker listen to group messages do.
-Note that the master is not able to receive group messages.
 ```coffeescript
 worker.onGroup (message) =>
   # do something with group message when it was received